bitsofcotton/consistency-boots/README.md

 prot.cc is for 64bit system.

 # things undone.
 A ring0 tester is undone.
-There's many much cpu operation modes on amd64.
+There's many much cpu operation modes, and ring minus ... operation modes in firmwares on amd64.

 # Tips
 This can causes floating point operation on the cpu to be broken because of some internal state